Environmental Restoration and Rehabilitation Grants

-Note: the following documentation is for information only and will be updated at the next call for applications, which is not expected to occur until 2013.
+The following documentation is for information only and will be updated at the next call for applications.

 Further information sources

-The information on this page may be helpful in preparing a Restoration and Rehabilitation program application.
+In addition to the Guidelines for Applicants, further information that may be helpful in preparing a Restoration and Rehabilitation program application, is available here.

-For information on previous grants awarded please select the relevant program from the side navigation menu.
+For information on all previous grants awarded please select the relevant program from the side navigation menu.

 A range of case studies from previously conducted Restoration and Rehabilitation projects are available on the Case Studies page.
 These projects all have their unique way of assisting to conserve and enhance the New South Wales environment.

 PO Box 644, PARRAMATTA 2124